-We are having a blast in our course “Think Like an Origami Designer”.
+We are having a blast in our course “The Joy of Origami”.
 Thanks to the magic and connectivity of the Internet people from many different parts of the world have joined the workshop including those representing Norway, Italy, South Africa, Uruguay and the United States.

 The truth is I don’t easily remember the steps for everything I design or fold.
 But I do always try to remember and have found the following three tips particularly useful for both learning–and remembering–how to fold a particular origami model by heart:

 TIP 1 –TEACH THE MODEL